apache/hertzbeat/README.md

 ## 🎡 <font color="green">Introduction</font>

 > [HertzBeat](https://github.com/dromara/hertzbeat) is an open-source, real-time monitoring system with custom-monitor and agentless.
-Support web service, database, os, middleware and more.
+Support web service, database, os, middleware, cloud-native and more.
 > We also provide **[Monitoring Saas Cloud](https://console.tancloud.cn)**, users no longer need to deploy a cumbersome monitoring system in order to monitor resources. **[Get started for free](https://console.tancloud.cn)**.
 > Most important is HertzBeat supports [Custom Monitoring](https://hertzbeat.com/docs/advanced/extend-point), just by editing YML file, we can customize monitor type and metrics what we want.
 > HertzBeat supports more liberal threshold alarm configuration (calculation expression), supports alarm notification, alarm template, email, dingDing, weChat, feiShu, webhook and more.